 1. Old San Juan

 Most of the historical buildings and landmarks described below are within the confines of Old San Juan.
-They are all worth visiting, but it’s also nice to simply stroll through the neighborhood without a final destination in mind.
+They are all worth visiting, but it’s also nice to stroll through the neighborhood without a final destination in mind.

-A great way to get a real “taste” of Old San Juan, both literally and figuratively, is via this Flavors of Old San Juan Food Tour from Viator.
+A great way to get a real “taste” of Old San Juan, literally and figuratively, is via this Flavors of Old San Juan Food Tour from Viator.
 Over three hours, you’ll learn about this historical area and will get the opportunity to try local food and drink, too.

 If you’re the type of traveler who prefers private vacation rental accommodations, then there are plenty of great properties to rent in this realm as well in Old San Juan.
 If it’s just you and a few companions, then you might like this One Bedroom Spacious Apartment that sleeps four.